442623641/vue-ts-toolkit/README.md

 # Vue Typescript Toolkit

-The Vue Typescript command line interface (CLI) is your go-to tool for developing [vue-typescript][vue-typescript] apps. vtx create - Create vue typescript template vtx generate - Create Pages, Components, & Angular Features
+The Vue Typescript command line interface (CLI) is your go-to tool for developing [vue-typescript][vue-typescript] apps. vtx create - Create vue typescript template vtx generate - Create Pages, Components, & vue Features

 Automatically create framework features with vtx Generate.
-This command uses the Angular CLI to generate features such as pages, components, directives, services, and more.
+This command uses the Angular CLI to generate features such as pages, components, directives, services, modal and more.

-    - For a full list of available types, use npx ng g --help
-    - For a list of options for a types, use npx ng g <type> --help

 You can specify a path to nest your feature within any number of subdirectories.
 For example, specify a name of "pages/New Page" to generate page files at src/app/pages/new-page/.

 To test a generator before file modifications are made, use the --dry-run option.

   ### Installation